 Any physical therapist who just asks where it hurts, and just treats that area by massaging it, sticking a needle in it, cupping it, or waving an ultrasound wand over it, will do nothing but give immediate pain relief without correcting its cause.

 There are a number of good physiotherapists around.
-I use Katrina Carter at Rehub Studios in Carlton and recommend her to my clients, she’s really good.
+I use Ben Mather at Stack St Physio and recommend him to my clients, he’s really good.

 * This is gymnastics in the sense of the Roman gymnasticus, a system of exercise for health and fitness rather than the modern sport.